 In team and extreme sports, the demands on performance and movement data are particularly high.
 In order to get ultra-fast and precise values despite the contorted halls, small playing fields, many athletes and additional network technologies, professionals rely on UWB

-Even if UWB is anything but in its infancy, the potential of the technology is far from being exhausted.
+Even if ultra-wideband (UWB) is anything but in its infancy, the potential of the technology is far from being exhausted.
 The fact that Apple has integrated UWB sensors in its new iPhone but has not yet used them for the launch is just one example…

 Where are shopping trolleys located?
 Where and for how long do customers stay?
 Questions like these, help improve the shopping experience.
 Localization and data analysis via UWB provide the answers and open up new ways of marketing.